Olex2/Olex2Manual/Disorder/restraints_and_constraints.md

 For the detailed documentation of ShelXL constraints and restraints, please refer to the SHELX manual.
 A link to this manual is provided on our GUI with George Sheldrick's kind permission

 ---------------------------------------------------------------------------
-Shelx Compatible Constraints
+SHELX       Constraints
 -------     ---------------------------------------------------------------
 AFIX        Constrains molecular geometry to a specified shape.

 EXYZ        The coordinates of selected atoms are constrained to be the same.
 Useful for 	occupational disorder.

 EADP        The ADPs/Uiso of selected atoms will be constrained to be the same.
 ---------------------------------------------------------------------------

 ## Shelx Compatible Restraints